 Treatment depends on its severity.
 In severe cases, it requires surgical intervention by repairing or replacing the valve.

-This is a genetic disease that causes the walls of your heart’s ventricles (usually the left ventricle) to thicken.
-These thickened walls may stiffen putting more workload on your heart ventricles to pump out blood.
+This is a genetic disease that causes the walls of the heart’s ventricles (usually the left ventricle) to thicken.
+These thickened walls may stiffen putting more workload on heart ventricles to pump out blood.

-It may also reduce the volume size of your ventricle chamber and may block the flow of blood out of your heart.
+It may also reduce the volume size of the ventricle chamber and may block the flow of blood out of the heart.
 Symptoms include chest pain and shortness of breath often occur with exercise, dizziness, lightheadedness, and fainting.

 Treatment may include medications such as beta blockers and antihypertensive drugs or a pacemaker.

-It is a condition where your mitral valve (the valve between your left atrium and left ventricle) does not close properly but it bulges into your left atrium, leading to backflow of blood into the atrium.
+It is a condition where the mitral valve (the valve between the left atrium and left ventricle) does not close properly but it bulges into the left atrium, leading to a backflow of blood into the atrium.
 In most cases, it is asymptomatic but may present with chest pain, palpitation, and dizziness.

-It is a rare high blood pressure affecting the arteries of your lungs and the right side of your heart.
-In this condition, the small arteries that supply your lungs are narrowed or occluded making it harder for blood to flow into the lungs.
+It is a rare high blood pressure affecting the arteries of the lungs and the right side of the heart.
+In this condition, the small arteries that supply the lungs are narrowed or occluded making it harder for blood to flow into the lungs.

-This narrowing or occlusion raises the pressure in your lungs’ arteries, resulting to increase in workload on the right ventricle in order for blood to be pumped out into your lungs.
+This narrowing or occlusion raises the pressure in the lungs’ arteries, resulting to increase in workload on the right ventricle in order for blood to be pumped out into the lungs.

-Antihypertensive drugs can be used to relieve your symptoms.
+Antihypertensive drugs can be used to relieve symptoms.

 Chest tightness or pain is a typical symptom of asthma.
 It is described as a warning sign of an asthma attack.
 It can present before, during or after an asthma attack.

-In asthma, your immune system can cause your airway to be inflamed during exposure to irritants leading to tightness in your chest.
+In asthma, the immune system can cause the airway to be inflamed during exposure to irritants leading to tightness in the chest.
 It may also be accompanied by shortness of breath, difficulty breathing, wheezing, and cough.
-Chest tightness is relieved once your inhaler is used.
+Chest tightness is relieved once the asthma is treated.

 Not all chest pain that comes and goes is heart-related as there are other possible causes.
 It may range from a mild episode from anxiety to a more severe problem.

-It is advisable to consult your physician when you experience chest pain especially when it reoccurs or persist.
+It is advisable to consult your physician when you experience chest pain especially when it reoccurs or persists.